rockfordlhotka/Cloud-Native-HOL/src/Lab01/readme.md

 It may take a minute or two for the App Service to pull the container image from the repository and get it running.
 You should be able to open a browser tab and navigate to `http://MyAppName.azurewebsites.net` to interact with your container (replacing `MyAppName` with your chosen name).

 ### Repository Credentials for the App Service

+> ⚠ This step may not be required, because Azure now appears to try and automatically find the credentials.
+Only follow these steps if the web site doesn't load.

 **If the container does not start up** it is because the Azure App Service was unable to automatically discover the credentials for the repository.
 The following steps will provide those credentials.